PiyushAdy/FarmSense_AI/README.md

 4. Access the app in your browser at `http://127.0.0.1:5000/`

 ## 📊 Data Flow
-1. Sensors collect environmental data.
+1. Sensors and APIs collect environmental data.
-2. Data is transmitted to the Flask backend via Linux Client .
+3. Data is transmitted to the Flask backend via Linux Client .
-3. The AI model processes data and generates insights.
+4. The AI model processes data and generates insights.
-4. Insights are displayed on the web dashboard.
+5. Insights are displayed on the web dashboard.
-5. Users receive recommendations.
+6. Users receive recommendations.

 ## 📧 Contact